-1000 Introduction to Latin American Studies 3 credit hours
+1000 Introduction to Latin American Studies

 This course is an introduction to the peoples and cultures of Latin America.
 Topics include pre-Columbian civilizations, conquest and colonization, ethnicity, economics, politics, migration, urbanization, revolution, the environment, and the arts.
 This course will be conducted in English.